-North Carolina' Food and Nutrition Services program (commonly called "food stamps") is designed for low income families, and intended to end hunger and improve nutrition and health.
-The programs helps low income families and individuals purchase the food they need to maintain a healthy lifestyle, and makes sure that nobody in the state goes hungry.
+North Carolina's Food and Nutrition Services (FNS) program—commonly called "food stamps"—is designed for low-income families and intended to end hunger and improve nutrition and health.
+The programs help individuals and families with limited financial resources purchase the food they need to maintain a healthy lifestyle and makes sure that nobody in the state goes hungry.

 - Individuals living together who purchase and or prepare their food together or will do so upon receipt of food assistance

 - Spouses who are living together or individuals that represent themselves as husband and wife to the community

 - Individuals under the age of 22 who are still living with a parent